Small sample methods for cluster-robust variance estimation and hypothesis testing in fixed effects models: INTRODUCTION

-This paper addresses each of these concerns in turn, with the aim of extending the BRL method so that is suitable for everyday econometric practice, including models with fixed effects.
-First, we describe an extension to the BRL adjustment that is well-defined in models with arbitrary sets of fixed effects, where existing BRL adjustments break down.
-Second, we demonstrate how to calculate the BRL adjustments so that they are invariant to whether the regression model is estimated including dummy fixed effects or after absorbing the fixed effects (i.e., using the within estimator) and identify conditions under which first-stage absorption of the fixed effects can be safely ignored.
-Finally, we propose a procedure for testing multiple-parameter hypotheses by approximating the sampling distribution of the Wald statistic by Hotelling's $T^2$ distribution with estimated degrees of freedom.
-The method is a generalization of the Satterthwaite correction proposed by \citet{Bell2002bias} for single parameter constraints.
+This paper addresses each of these concerns in turn, with the aim of extending the BRL method so that is suitable for general application.
+First, we describe a simple modification of the BRL adjustment that remains well-defined in models with arbitrary sets of fixed effects, where existing BRL adjustments break down.
+Second, we demonstrate how to calculate the BRL adjustments based on the fixed effects estimator and identify conditions under which first-stage absorption of the fixed effects can be ignored.
+Finally, we propose a procedure for testing multiple-parameter hypotheses by approximating the sampling distribution of the Wald statistic using Hotelling's \(T^2\) distribution with estimated degrees of freedom.
+The method is a generalization of the Satterthwaite correction proposed by Bell and McCaffrey (2002) for single parameter constraints.
+The proposed methods are implemented in the R package \texttt{clubSandwich}, which is available on the Comprehensive R Archive Network.